Albania's Accursed Mountains

 - Hike through two spectacular national parks - Valbona and Thethi

-- Discover Lake Koman by boat and explore historical Kruja
+- Experience Lake Koman by boat and explore historical Kruja

 - Stay in the beautiful village of Thethi with its `lock-in tower`